 The DD output has a two-sided bandwidth of roughly $4B$.
-We choose the electrical receive filter as a unit-gain brickwall filter with two-sided bandwidth $4B$, but sample with $N_\text{os} = 2$ to not increase the analog receiver complexity.
-These samples are not sufficient statistics.
+We choose the electrical receive filter as a unit-gain brickwall filter with a two-sided bandwidth $\Brx = 4B$, but sample with $N_\text{os} = 2$ to avoid increasing the analog receiver complexity.
+These aliased samples are not sufficient statistics.

-Fig.~\ref{fig:vamp_practical_rates} plots 16-ASK rates with $o=0.25$ and $o=1$ for $L_\text{fib} = \SI{3}{\kilo\meter}$ of fiber, which corresponds to operating at the rate transition boundary of Fig.~\ref{fig:subfig_contour_opt_noise}.
-We also plot rates for $\alpha_\text{tx} = 1\%$, a random precoder \eqref{eq:fft_precoder}, and filter choices from Sec.~\ref{sec:results_opt_noise}.
-For the same modulation, the energy gap between $\alpha_\text{tx} = 1\%$ and $\alpha_\text{tx} = 0.99\%$ is $\approx \SI{3}{dB}$ at high SNR.
-This gap is probably because the optical noise power doubled compared to Sec.~\ref{sec:results_opt_noise} and the receiver does not have sufficient statistics.
-For both $\alpha_\text{tx}$, the SNR gap between energy-efficient ASK with $o=0.25$ and legacy ASK with $o = 1$ is $\approx \SI{5}{dB}$ at $85\%$ of the maximum rate.
+Fig.~\ref{fig:vamp_practical_rates} plots 16-ASK rates with $o=0.25$ and $o=1$ for $L_\text{fib} = \SI{3}{\kilo\meter}$, which corresponds to operating at the rate transition boundary of Fig.~\ref{fig:subfig_contour_opt_noise}.
+The figure also shows AIRs for $\alpha_\text{tx} = 1\%$, a random precoder \eqref{eq:fft_precoder}, and filter choices from Sec.~\ref{sec:results_opt_noise}.
+For the same modulation, the power gap between $\alpha_\text{tx} = 1\%$ and $\alpha_\text{tx} = 99\%$ is $\approx\SI{3}{dB}$ at high SNR.
+This gap is likely because the optical noise power doubled compared to Sec.~\ref{sec:results_opt_noise} and the receiver does not have sufficient statistics.
+For both $\alpha_\text{tx}$, the SNR gap between ASK with $o=0.25$ and legacy ASK with $o = 1$ is $\approx\SI{5}{dB}$ at $85\%$ of the maximum rate.
 Interestingly, $\alpha_\text{tx} = 99\%$ improves the EXIT prediction error to less than $\SI{0.2}{dB}$ everywhere.
-The EXIT predictions improve especially at low SNRs compared to Fig.~\ref{fig:vamp_opt_rates}, which uses $\alpha_\text{tx} = 99\%$.
-This suggests that increasing $\alpha_\text{tx}$ closes the EXIT prediction gap, which is relevant for practical short-reach fiber links that allow excess bandwidth to relax analog component requirements.
+The predictions improve especially at low SNRs compared to Fig.~\ref{fig:vamp_opt_rates}, which uses $\alpha_\text{tx} = 1\%$.
+This suggests that increasing $\alpha_\text{tx}$ closes the EXIT prediction gap, which is relevant for short-reach links that allow excess bandwidth to relax analog component requirements.